rohanksaxena/fine-grained-image-segmentation/README.md

 <img src="https://github.com/user-attachments/assets/3a14afa0-3fd2-4dd0-9b00-e0f9e560a142" alt="myplabels"  width="450px" height="300px">
 <img src="https://github.com/user-attachments/assets/ece7caf7-f4df-4983-a48c-ed2ae53690cc" alt="001"  width="450px" height="300px">

 We can run the object segmentation task on the CUB-200-2011, ECSSD, DUTS and DUT-OMRON datasets using the below commands.
+We can use either the "Superpixels + Deep Spectral Methods" script or the "Superpixel + DeepCut" script.
+Both give similar results.
 You can also pass additional parameters for e.g. the number of superpixels, model checkpoint and the dataset.

 ### CUB-200-2011 (Download <a href="https://www.vision.caltech.edu/datasets/cub_200_2011/"> here</a>).
 Your directory structure should look like below: